infinitechaos/bitnation-pangea-docs/BitnationPangea.md

 -   React Native

 -   Solidity

--   Aspiring Dapp developer self-teaching guidelines
+## Aspiring Dapp Developer Self-Teaching Protocol

 -   [A Better Way to Learn JavaScript](https://www.amazon.com/Smarter-Way-Learn-JavaScript-technology-ebook/dp/B00H1W9I6C) - an affordable and easy-to-follow book with exercises at the end of each short chapter for learning the basics of JavaScript.